youshengCode/IfcToolbox.Doc/Tools/IfcRelocator.md

+# IFC Relocator

 ## Configurations

 ```
 Working in progress...
 ```

-## How to split IFC files by different methods ?
+## How to choose the right option ?

 ```
 Working in progress...